 Stock prices are largely determined by market forces and corporate fundamentals such as earnings projection, product performance, and so on.
 The price of the underlying stock, the time to expiration, and other factors all have a role in stock option pricing.

 If you own stock in a business, you get voting rights and a portion of the company’s dividends, but stock option holders get no dividend and no voting rights.

 Stocks do not need as much care.
 Stock options, on the other hand, are more volatile and require more attention.

 stocks and options for startups Conclusion

 Whether you should invest in stocks or options is completely a personal decision based on your investment approach.
 For the most part, novice investors and those who want simplicity, stick to stocks due to their plain nature.
 Options may appeal to those who want an active investment strategy and enjoy watching the market.

 Never limit yourself to one asset.
-After all, when call options are exercised, options traders automatically become stock investors.
+After all, options traders automatically become stock investors when they exercise call options.
 Many stock traders, on the other hand, utilise put options as a hedging strategy.
-Whatever you choose, be sure you fully comprehend what you're doing first.
+Whatever you choose, be sure you fully comprehend what you’re doing first.